Course overview

 The human resource management major enables students to apply for the Australian HR Institute (AHRI) membership.

-The Bachelor of Science (Chemistry major) has been professionally accredited by the Royal Australian Chemical Institute (RACI).
-Graduates who have successfully completed the chemistry major as part of this course are encouraged to apply for membership of the respective local branch of the Royal Australian Chemical Institute.
+The Bachelor of Science (chemistry major) has been professionally accredited by the Royal Australian Chemical Institute (RACI).
+Graduates who have successfully completed the chemistry major as part of this course are encouraged to apply for membership with their local RACI branch.

 Students should consult with a course adviser to identify any additional requirements for membership for each professional body, and also consult with the professional body.